dripz0r/dev-notes/README.md

 - Screenshots
 - `.md` logs
 - Notes on bugs, fixes, and progress
-- Ideas and todos
+- Ideas and to-dos

 ---

-## 🧰 Useful Commands
+## 💻 Useful Commands
 ```bash
 # Add and commit a daily log
 git add .